ShantanuKH/Advanced-To-Do-List/README.md

 - **Responsive Design:** The application is styled with CSS to ensure it looks good .
 - **Keyboard Shortcuts:** Users can add tasks by pressing the Enter key, making the task management process quicker and more efficient.

-## Screenshot

-![Advanced To-do-List](https://github.com/ShantanuKH/To-Do-List/assets/99231251/2d923a88-4af4-4866-870d-c0b6f83b6d18)

 ## To use the Todo List website:

-- Open the index.html file in a web browser or just copy and paste in your web browser.
+- Open the index.html file in a web browser or just click https://shantanukh.github.io/Advanced-To-Do-List/ to open website in your web browser.
 - Enter the task name and due date in the provided input fields.
 - Click the "Add" button to add the task to the list or Press Enter on keyboard.
 - To delete a task, click the "Delete" button next to the task.
 - Enjoy managing your tasks effectively!

+## Screenshot

+![Advanced To-do-List](https://github.com/ShantanuKH/To-Do-List/assets/99231251/2d923a88-4af4-4866-870d-c0b6f83b6d18)

 ## Author